Psychotherapy is hard work. It will often seem

 is, psychiatric medications are generally mandatory for the treatment of

-disorders such as schizophrenia.
+disorders such as schizophrenia and mania.
 For other

 disorders